 App developers should do their own packaging.
 It’s the only way to do it sustainably at scale.

-The “traditional desktop” is dead, and it’s not coming back.
+The “traditional desktop” is dead, and it’s not coming back (Note: I’m talking about Windows 95 era UI patterns here, not desktop vs. mobile).
 Instead of trying to bring back old concepts like menu bars or status icons, invent something better from first principles.

 System-wide theming is a broken idea.
 If you don’t like the way apps look, contribute to them directly (or to the platform style).